nice-digital/nice-design-system/README.md

 ### npm workspaces and Lerna

-Since Lerna v6, several legacy package management commands have been deprecated and removed.
+Since Lerna v6+, several legacy package management commands have been deprecated and removed.
 Lerna now relies on npm and npm workspaces for dependency management.

-For the Design System monorepo, **npm workspaces should be used for all package installation and linking tasks**, with Lerna focused on orchestration tasks such as versioning and publishing.
+For the Design System monorepo, **use npm workspaces for all package installation tasks**, and use Lerna for orchestration tasks such as versioning and publishing.

-The following Lerna commands are no longer available in version 7:
+The following Lerna commands are no longer available:
 - `lerna bootstrap`
 - `lerna add`
 - `lerna link`